 American Indians face many unique challenges to getting a college degree or education.
 The result is that few American Indians enter college and graduate.
 Just look at the facts:

-In my 30-year career as a tribal educator, my work has been inspired by the vision of the founders of the tribal college movement.
-These accredited institutions of post-secondary education provide academic, career, and technical curricula to Native people alongside opportunities to learn their language, culture, and history.
-Tribal colleges are strategically located on or near American Indian reservations, allowing people who cannot afford to leave the reservation the opportunity to get a quality education.
-Today the American Indian College Fund supports 34 accredited tribal colleges and universities across the country and students from all federally recognized American Indian tribes and all Alaska Natives.
+In my 30-year career as an educator, my work has been inspired by the vision of the founders of the tribal college movement.
+These accredited institutions of post-secondary education provide an academic, career, and technical education to Native people alongside opportunities to learn their language, culture, and history.
+Tribal colleges are strategically located on or near American Indian reservations, giving Native people an opportunity to get an accessible quality education.

-The American Indian College Fund has a 25-year record of success.
+The American Indian College Fund, a 501(c)(3) organization, has a record of more than 25 years of success.
 We recruit, prepare, and provide students with financial access to a post-secondary education while supporting programs and initiatives at the tribal colleges to help them succeed.
-Thanks to your support, we can turn our backs on poverty and write a future of prosperity for Native Americans.
+Thanks to your support, our students can look forward to a future of prosperity for themselves, their families, and their communities.

 Pilamaya he, thank you, for your friendship,

 Cheryl Crazy Bull (Sicangu Lakota)